 Section 2.
-The Employer may at its option extend the orientation period by up to thirty (30) calendar days by giving notice of the extension in writing, inclusive of a plan of correction, developed by the employer, to the employee, seven (7) days prior to the expiration of the ninety (90) calendar day orientation period.
+The Employer may at its option extend the orientation period by up to forty-five (45) calendar days by giving notice of the extension in writing, inclusive of a plan of correction, developed by the employer, to the employee, fourteen (14) days prior to the expiration of the ninety (90) calendar day orientation period.
 A copy of such notice shall be furnished to the Union.
+The notice shall include the reason(s) for the intended extension.
+The Union shall have the opportunity to discuss the intended extension with the Employer during this fourteen (14) day period prior to its implementation.